ianwagner/tak-tag/README.md

 streamlit run tagger_app.py
 ```

 You can paste entire Google Sheet or Drive URLs into the form fields.
-The app
+The
-stores sheet and folder names you use in `.tak_history.json` and provides them
+Streamlit app writes previously used sheet and folder names to
+`.tak_history.json` located in the project root and provides them in dropdown
-in dropdown menus for quick reuse.
+menus for quick reuse.
+Edit or delete this file if you need to clear your
+history.

 ### CLI Example